qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_db_manager.rst

    |updatedisclaimer|

+.. index:: DB Manager
 .. _dbmanager:

 DB Manager Plugin
 =================

 The DB Manager Plugin is officially part of the QGIS core and is intended to be the main tool to integrate and manage spatial database formats supported by QGIS (PostGIS, SpatiaLite, Geopackage, Oracle Spatial, Virtual layers) in one user interface.
 The |dbManager| :sup:`DB Manager` Plugin provides several features.
 You can drag layers from the QGIS Browser into the DB Manager, and it will import your layer